docker/docker-py/docs/api.md

 ## export

-Export the contents of a filesystem as a tar archive to STDOUT
+Export the contents of a filesystem as a tar archive to STDOUT.

 **Params**: